Sibghatullah-Laghari/FileMind/FEATURES.md

 ---

 *This document is maintained alongside the code.
-For feature requests, please open an issue in the repository...*
+For feature requests, please open an issue in the repository..*